"Breaking the Cycle: How to Understand and Heal from Narcissism"

 Overt and Covert Narcissism

 Its easy to spot an overt form of narcissism because it involves a direct and visible attempt to either be above others or put others below.
-Overt narcissism uses aggression, intimidation, debasement, threats and dominance to assert control over others, particularly people who might reject or abandon them, and especially anyone who might reveal their insecurity to the world.
+Overt narcissism uses aggression, intimidation, debasement, threats and dominance to assert control over others, particularly people who might reject or abandon them.

 What is more difficult to see is what is known as 'covert' or 'vulnerable' narcissism.
 Covert narcissism uses passive aggressive behaviours, withholding and withdrawal, complaining, demands, expectations, accusations and rejection to establish control over others.
 Sometimes this is also called 'fragile' or 'victim' narcissism as the person doing it displays vulnerability in order to avoid accountability and manipulate others by exploiting their guilt and empathy.